ten-protocol/go-ten/docs/testnet/obscuroscan.md

 Notice the _Encrypted Transaction Blob_ field.
 You can copy and paste the field contents into ObscuroScan's _Decrypt rollup transaction blobs (testnet only!)_ page to see the content of the transaction in unencrypted plain text.
 This is a feature of Testnet.
 In contrast, on Mainnet, rollups will use rotating keys that are not known to anyone, or anything, other than the Obscuro enclaves.

 ## How to Decrypt Transaction Blobs
 Decrypting transaction blobs is only possible on Testnet to help you understand how Obscuro works.
 ObscuroScan on Testnet uses a rollup encryption key which is long-lived and well-known.
-In contrast, on Mainnet, rollups will use rotating keys that are not known to anyone, or anything, other than the Obscuro enclaves.

 1. From the [ObscuroScan landing page](http://obscuroscan-01.uksouth.azurecontainer.io/) click _Decrypt rollup transaction blobs (testnet only!)_ to go to the decryption page.